 - (a) In accordance with Applicable Law, Grantee shall provide the services described in this Franchise Agreement and its exhibits in accordance with the rates set forth in Exhibit "E." Exhibit "E" specifies the maximum rate to be charged for the Collection of such materials.
-By March 1 of each year as part of the annual report, the Grantee shall warrant to the County, in writing signed by an officer, that during the prior calendar year it billed all of the Solid Waste Handling Service Subscribers provided service under this Franchise Agreement at the rates set forth in the Total Rate approved with and applicable to this Franchise Agreement, as such Total Rate may have been adjusted pursuant to the provisions of this Section 13 and in accordance with Applicable Law.
+By March 1 of each year as part of the Annual report, the Grantee shall warrant to the County, in writing signed by an officer, that during the prior calendar year it billed all of the Solid Waste Handling Service Subscribers provided service under this Franchise Agreement at the rates set forth in the Total Rate approved with and applicable to this Franchise Agreement, as such Total Rate may have been adjusted pursuant to the provisions of this Section 13 and in accordance with Applicable Law.
 Copies of Subscriber billings that demonstrate the above shall be made available to the Division on its request. - (b) All charges for services rendered by a given Grantee shall be uniform and non-discriminatory for the type of service provided and reasonably based upon the type and/or number of Containers, type of Discarded Materials, whether compacted or loose, number of separate pick-up points at any place of Collection, placement of Container(s) or distance of carry-out, frequency of Collection, remote location, terrain, Disposal costs, and whether Residential, Multi-Family, Commercial Business, construction, or industrial Collection. - (c) If Grantee includes a Designated Landfill Disposal Facility Fee amount as a separate listing on a Subscriber's bill, the County shall prescribe the amount consistent with waste generation factors established in this Franchise Agreement and the applicable Designated Landfill Disposal Facility Fee. - (d) Grantee shall refund to each Subscriber, on a pro rata basis, any advance service payments made by such Subscriber for service not provided when service is discontinued by timely written notification to Grantee by the Subscriber.
-Grantee may not require written notice to be given more than fifteen (15) working (waste Collection) days prior to the date on which service is desired to be discontinued.

-(e) On a quarterly basis, the County shall be allowed to furnish, for inclusion with Grantee's billing, a message for the purpose of public education regarding Solid Waste Disposal, Recycling, Composting or other environmental issues.
-If Grantee mails its billing in an envelope, two (2) of the four (4) County messages may be in the form of a one (1) page insert, provided the insert is: print-ready copy that conforms to Grantee's billing; is delivered to Grantee by the Division fifteen (15) working (waste Collection) days in advance of Grantee's billing date; and, does not cause an increase in the postal rates payable by Grantee for mailing its billing.
+Grantee may not require written notice to be given more than fifteen (15) working (waste Collection) days prior to the date on which service is desired to be discontinued. - (e) On a quarterly basis, the County shall be allowed to furnish, for inclusion with Grantee's billing, a message for the purpose of public education regarding Solid Waste Disposal, Recycling, Composting or other environmental issues.
+If Grantee mails its billing in an envelope, two (2) of the four (4) County messages may be in the form of a one (1) page insert, provided the insert is: print-ready copy that conforms to Grantee's billing; is delivered to Grantee by the Division within the timeframe required by Grantee; and, does not cause an increase in the postal rates payable by Grantee for mailing its billing.
 If the message is not in the form of an insert, it shall be printed by Grantee on its bills.
-Such message shall not exceed twenty-five (25) characters and shall be delivered to Grantee by the Division fifteen (15) working (waste Collection) days in advance of Grantee's billing date.
+Such message shall not exceed twenty-five (25) characters and shall be delivered to Grantee by the Division within the timeframe reasonably required by Grantee.
 Grantee shall include such insert in, or print such message on, each Subscriber's next billing.
+Grantee shall provide the County with the deadlines for providing the County's message or insert in writing on an annual basis.